Vail Film Fest 101: 6 ways to get the most out of the festival

 Recommended Stories For You

-There are hours and hours of films to take in at the Vail Film Festival, but they won't mean anything if you don't take the time to process what you've seen.
+There are hours and hours of films to take in at the Vail Film Festival, but they won't mean much if you don't take time to process them.

 Once you walk away from those theater seats, take a seat at a nearby cafe or park bench and hold a discussion with your friends.
 If you've attended solo, then see if anyone else leaving the theater wants to chat — they likely will, if they're not rushing off to another film.
 It's a great way to meet your fellow film enthusiasts and share one of your passions.

 Often you will see people involved with the films at the screenings as well.
-If you get a chance, then greet them politely and let them know what you thought.
-They have spent a lot of time on these projects and are often more than willing to discuss their passion projects with others.
+If you get a chance, then greet them and let them know what you thought.
+They are often more than willing to discuss their passion projects.
 You may learn some interesting insights by chatting up the cinematographer, or the film editor, that you would not have gleaned otherwise.
 When else will you have the actual people who worked on the film right there in front of you?

 There are also a number of Q&A panels at this year's festival, so be on the lookout for those as well.